snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- It's been a pretty weird day today, first off, I found a hat full of money.
+Then I got chased by an angry man with a guitar.
 - I'd like to give a shout out to my fingers; I can count on all of them.
 - I tried to come up with a carpentry pun that woodwork...
 I think I nailed it, but nobody saw it.
 - 10 plus 10 and 11 plus 11 equal the same thing...
 10 plus 10 is twenty and 11 plus 11 is twenty too.